Little River Band: 1998–present

 At the end of 2004, Murphy and Reither left LRB and Chris Marion joined on keyboards, while Kip Raines briefly took on drumming duties until replaced by Billy Thomas in early 2005.
 Housden stopped touring with the band in 2006 but still participated in their recordings and management.
 Rich Herring took over lead guitar on tour and Mel Watts replaced Thomas, who had suffered a shoulder injury, on drums in 2007.
-Ryan Ricks replaced Watts in 2012.Lehigh Valley Music's reviewer John Moser saw their performance in early 2013.
+Ryan Ricks replaced Watts in 2012.

+The group self released a Christmas album, We Call It Christmas, in November 2007 and a five song EP, Outback, in December 2009.Lehigh Valley Music's reviewer John Moser saw their performance in early 2013.
 He perceived that they largely played material from before 1985 and were unable to deliver improvements on the originals.
 That August, LRB released the album Cuts Like a Diamond on the Frontiers Records, a majority of which was written by other musicians.

 Little River Band were scheduled to appear on The Tonight Show Starring Jimmy Fallon in January 2015 to promote the group's 40th anniversary.
 It was cancelled after complaints from early members over advertising that LRB would perform "Reminiscing".
 Permission for the use of any songs written by Birtles, Briggs, Goble or Shorrock was refused.
 Shorrock expressed his concerns over LRB's misrepresentations, "They are promoting a newly recorded album of their own material, or whatever material they have got.
 They should do that rather than pretend they are the band that sold 30 million albums."

 In March 2015 the group's appearance in Winston-Salem, North Carolina, was cancelled after the venue received a cease and desist order from the early members regarding the use of their recordings in advertising and the demands by LRB members to be paid in full before performing.
 The venue described the latter demand as "not only unreasonable, but uncustomary".
 Rahni Sadler of Australian television show Sunday Night investigated the band name controversy.
 She asked Housden to display the document which showed the transfer of ownership but he had not located it.
 Wheatley said that he could not remember signing it when it appeared in the court case.
 Shorrock offered to make peace with Housden and perform together.
 Housden told Sadler that he would not allow the original members to work as Little River Band "in this lifetime".
 Housden and Nelson acknowledged that the later version of the band would not be successful without the songs of the founders.